Effects and Cinematics

 Our lead programmer, Jason Hughes, wrote a cool “fluid advection” module for our particles.
 When the player would stir the boiling water, the particle bubbles would swirl around accordingly, along with the motion of the spoon.

-And a sample of fun, kooky effects from a music game:
+And a sample of fun, kooky effects from a music game for the iPad:

 Cinematics